satdreamgr/eti-tools/README.md

 ### DAB-Ensembles (currently) not working

-The format might be EDI, the reception is limited to only a few DVB-cards, as this is [DVB-GSE](https://www.dvb.org/standards/dvb-gse).
+The format might be EDI, the reception is limited to only a few DVB-cards or professional equipment, as this is [DVB-GSE](https://www.dvb.org/standards/dvb-gse).

-They are from Norway on 1.0ºW, 10719V, 4800 3/4 in DVB-S2/MIS=171 DVB-GSE
+They are from Norway on 1.0ºW, 10719V, SR 4800, FEC 3/4 in DVB-S2/MIS=171 DVB-GSE

 Ensemble|
 --|